 Due to the individual needs of some learners, it may be the case that specific types of PPE will need to be used at different times of the day and for different activities.
 Settings must make clear the agreed arrangements for the use of PPE for each individual learner, which should be noted in their individual learning plan to ensure all staff are aware and use of PPE is consistent for individual learners by all staff.

 The well-being of learners should be considered when deciding whether face coverings should be worn.
-Individuals who may find it difficult to use face coverings, e.g. some learners with SEN, should not wear them as it may inadvertently increase the risk of transmission.
+Individuals who may find it difficult to use face coverings, for example some learners with SEN, should not wear them as it may inadvertently increase the risk of transmission.
 How a learner is likely to respond to the use of face coverings by others should also be considered, as should any potential impact on the development of speech, language and communication, particularly in the Foundation Phase.

 As noted in the operational guidance, the National Deaf Children’s Society has considered the impact of face masks on deaf children.